dudarev/policyinsights/STORIES.md

 - A general type wiki page (it may be used for people, events etc.)
 - Message about successfully created location, program, tag
+- User may add an her image in user profile
+- User may rate a program